 Why Most Meditation Advice Fails (And What Buddhism Gets Right)

-If this sounds familiar, take a deep breath.
-The problem is not your brain.
+If this sounds familiar, the problem is not your brain.
 The problem is the way meditation is often taught today.

 The Trap of Trying to Relax